07 • 28 • 2020

 Does the virus spread through recreational waterways?

-Similar coronaviruses have been shown to remain viable and infectious, at least temporarily, in natural freshwater environments including lakes and streams.
-While dilution is suspected to keep the risk low, researchers during a March 12 Water Research Foundation webinar note that high concentrations of the viable COVID-19 virus could put freshwater recreation users at risk.
+Similar coronaviruses have been shown to remain viable and infectious in natural freshwater environments including lakes and streams, for up to 13 days at 77°F and over 14 days at 40°F (the study only lasted for 14 days and on the last day there was still no reduction in infectivity for one of the coronaviruses tested).
+To note this study used lake water but conducted the test in a laboratory environment.
+In the natural water body, dilution and exposure to other factors (UV, organic substances, other microorganisms) would alter the risk and duration of infectivity (Bilal et al 2020).
+However researchers during a March 12 Water Research Foundation webinar note that high concentrations of the viable COVID-19 virus could put freshwater recreation users at risk.
 There is still no information on the ability of the COVID-19 virus to remain viable in saltwater, so it’s unclear if swimming at saltwater beaches elevates the risk of contracting COVID-19.
 However, communal spread is a serious issue so spending time at popular beaches, if in close contact to other beachgoers, will increase your risk.

 How could the virus even get into recreational waterways?